loonloon/Notes/Note-TypeScript.md

             <td colspan="2">
               <pre lang="typescript">
-//Have the same scoping rules as let, but you can’t re-assign to them.
+//Have the same scoping rules as let, but you can’t re-assign to them. const numLivesForCat = 9;
-//Fortunately, TypeScript allows you to specify that members of an object are "readonly" const numLivesForCat = 9;
 const kitty = {
     name: "Aurora",